Stay up to date with the latest news

-In 2020, we partnered with a third-party expert to conduct our first materiality assessment to identify the ESG topics most important to Marvell and our stakeholders, including employees, customers, suppliers, nongovernmental organizations (NGOs), industry associations and investors.
+In 2020, we partnered with a third-party expert to conduct our first formal assessment of our ESG priorities to identify the ESG topics most important to Marvell and our stakeholders, including employees, customers, suppliers, nongovernmental organizations (NGOs), industry associations and investors.
 As an initial step in the assessment process, we identified relevant ESG topics through research, peer benchmarking and reviewing external sustainability standards and frameworks.
 We then interviewed multiple internal leaders and obtained external stakeholder opinions through publicly available reports, ratings and white papers.
 We used these responses to validate and prioritize a number of important topics.

-The materiality assessment helped us define and set our ESG goals, create a long-term ESG plan, and identify the strategic areas we intend to focus on and prioritize.
+The formal assessment of our ESG priorities helped us define and set our ESG goals, create a long-term ESG plan, and identify the strategic areas we intend to focus on and prioritize.

 Our stakeholders are essential to our business success.
 To this end, we make substantial efforts, both internally and externally, to understand our company’s influence and impact on people, communities and the world through the lens of our stakeholders, including our employees, customers and investors.
 Stakeholder input directly affects the decisions we make when it comes to our operations, supply chains and products.